tapascript/40-days-of-javascript/day-06/README.md

 ## **🎯 Goal of This Lesson**

-- ✅ Why to Learn
+- ✅ What Will We Learn
 - ✅ What is Function
 - ✅ Define a Function
 - ✅ Invoking a Function